microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/55.facebook-adapter/README.md

   - Launch Visual Studio
   - File -> Open -> Project/Solution
-  - Navigate to `test/Adapters/Microsoft.Bot.Builder.Adapters.Facebook.TestBot` folder
+  - Navigate to `BotBuilder-Samples/samples/csharp_dotnetcore/55.facebook-adapter` folder
-  - Select `Microsoft.Bot.Builder.Adapters.Facebook.TestBot.csproj` file
+  - Select `FacebookAdapterBot.csproj` file
   - Press <kbd>F5</kbd> to run the project

 ### Connect the bot with Facebook

-1 - Create a Facebook Account for Developers (https://developers.facebook.com/).
+- Create a Facebook Account for Developers (https://developers.facebook.com/).

-2 - Create a new App.
+- Create a new App.
 Give a name to the app and click Create App ID button.

-3 - In the Dashboard go to Add a Product and select Messenger by clicking on Set Up button
+- In the Dashboard go to Add a Product and select Messenger by clicking on Set Up button

     A) In the Access Tokens section, select a Facebook Page or create a new one.
 This is the page where the bot will be tested later.